-Distribution of Documents
+Distribution of documents

-The rules regarding distribution of informative documents in the proposed Rules of Procedure are a little different from those for previous meetings(Rule 28).
+The rules regarding distribution of informative documents in the proposed Rules of Procedure are a little different from those for previous meetings (Rule 28).
+In particular, no approval is now required for the distribution of such documents from any participant.

-Through Pigeon holes
+Through pigeon holes

-All official meeting documents, such as draft resolutions from working groups, as well as the daily journal produced by the Secretariat, will be distributed through the pigeon holes.
+All official meeting documents, such as summary records of sessions and draft resolutions from working groups, as well as the daily journal produced by the Secretariat, will be distributed through the pigeon holes.
 Each registered Party will have one pigeon hole.
 If there are enough, each observer State and organization will also have one.
 Participants are recommended to check what new documents are available at the document distribution area every morning and afternoon.